 The UK’s hospitality industry is worth around £91 billion, and employees somewhere in the region of 330,000 people*.
+In this blog, we'll explore the four biggest parts of the hospitality sector and how they interact with each other.

-Find out more about our Business School
+Find out more about our Business courses

 Food and Beverage